 Difficulty getting long, restful sleep is also common in the early days of the alcohol recovery timeline.
 As your body adjusts to routines without alcohol, this will improve.
 We also suggest developing new nighttime rituals that calm your mind and body before bed.
 Journaling to release stressors or trying guided meditation are great places to start.

 You might experience more anxiety than usual when you stop drinking alcohol for two key reasons.
 First, you may have had baseline anxiety that you were previously using alcohol to manage.
 Without alcohol, you’re feeling that anxiety in full force.
 While you might feel the urge to turn to alcohol in those moments of discomfort, you can get through them without drinking.
-Working with a therapist on new anxiety management techniques is a great way to build healthier habits while recovering from alcohol dependence.
+Working with a licensed mental health therapist on new anxiety management techniques is a great way to build healthier habits while recovering from alcohol dependence.

 The second reason you might feel more anxious is because quitting alcohol can physiologically cause short-term anxiety.
 The central nervous system includes a neurotransmitter system that moderates racing thoughts.
 When binge drinking or consuming alcohol in excess, your body gets used to alcohol moderating those thoughts, and your natural moderation system stops doing its work.
 When you stop drinking, you’re left without any natural or substance-induced moderation, which causes heightened anxiety, restlessness, and racing thoughts.
 This can be a significant challenge in the first month, but with time, your brain will restore your natural moderation system and your anxiety will lessen.
 To learn more about the relationship between alcohol and anxiety, read why you feel anxious when you quit drinking.